šŸ¦„ Resonance‑Time Theory Canon = Spacetime + Validation

 A resonance cycle, not a void

-SET cosmology provides a clear, elegant answer to the question that standard cosmology avoids:
+SET cosmology offers a clear, elegant answer to a question standard cosmology sidesteps:

 What existed before the Big Bang?